rbsam176/ms4-codecompanion/readme.md

 For deployment, config variables were added to Heroku such as AWS, Django's postgres database url, Google Mail integration for sign up and confirmation emails, Stripe and a boolean to indicate whether AWS is in use.

 A Python module called 'Python-DeCouple' was used to access local environment variables.
+I have used if statements within settings.py to determine if Django has access to the DATABASE_URL environment variable from Heorku and if it doesn't then it uses the local sqlite database configuration.
+Wrapped up in this conditional also determines the email configuration, based on whether the database is connected.
+I decided to implement it this way rather than having the email configuration be in its own conditional as the database type should always indicate whether the app is in its deployed state or local state, so it is sufficient for determining the email configuration as well.
+This could be split out in a future build if there was a scenario where I wanted different email configuration when deployed to the Postgres database.

 # Credits & Attributes